richardjj27/RJVMMetaMove/README.md

 # RJVMMetaMove

-## The project contains three wrapper scripts for the module which contains the following four functions.
+## The project contains three wrapper scripts for the module which hold the following four functions.

 ## *RJVMMetaDataMove.psm1*
 ### *Get-RJVMMetaData*